Chime Communications Limited: Executive management

 The company is governed by an executive management team, consisting of Adrian Coleman and Matthew Vandrau (co-chief executives), Jo Parker (chief operating officer), Stephanie Brimacombe (managing director) and David Crowther (chief financial officer).

 Notable former directors include Lord Davies of Abersoch (who left the board following Chime's takeover in October 2015), Lord Hannay of Chiswick and Dame Sue Tinson (who both left the board on 31 December 2006), and Lord Bell (who left the board in June 2012 following a MBO by Bell Pottinger's management team).

 Good Relations group

 The Good Relations Group, owned by Chime Communications Limited, has 215 staff, 172 based in the UK.
+The CEO is Jack Brock-Doyle.
 As well as Good Relations, the group also includes agencies Harvard, MMK and Ptarmigan; some regional offices of Bell Pottinger Group were also rebranded as Good Relations following Bell Pottinger's MBO in June 2012.

-The Good Relations Group CEO is former London Olympics communications chief Jackie Brock-Doyle.